He who seeks knowledge deserves it

 Intelligence is the ability to understand the chain of causality of events, the ability to analyze the steps which may lead from cause to effect, to the desired result, rather than relying on memorized steps.

 Intelligence is the ability to think in advance at consequences.

 Intelligence is the ability to understand oneself, to understand the causes of behavior, to understand the consequences of behavior.

 Intelligence is the ability to follow thought paths (= alternatives) that other people don't follow (even if they see those paths), spending the required energy (over the normal thought consumption) to analyze those alternatives.

 Intelligence is the ability to break habitual psychological patterns and behaviors.

-Intelligence is personality, it is the determination which pushes an individual to find answers to pressing questions, it is the way in which unknown things are approached.
+Intelligence is a matter of personality, it's the result of an inner drive to achieve something, anything, in spite of obstacles, against all odds.
 Intelligence is influenced by the capacity to do something, but this is insignificant when compared to the capacity to want to do something.

 Intelligence can be improved by learning, it grows with the number of past experiences which are used as filters to give a solution for a present experience.
 The past experiences have to form a network of linked concepts.